-OPHA calls on all political parties to strengthen and rebuild our public and community health systems for the health and wellbeing of all Ontarians.
+Let's strengthen and rebuild our community and public health systems for the health and well-being of all Ontarians.

-We are experiencing the worst public health crisis in more than a century, impacting the lives, health, and well-being of our population.
-As public health and community health professionals dedicated to the health and well-being of Ontarians, we urge all political parties to commit to increasing investments in the public health system that protects and promotes the health of our communities, supports the resiliency of the public health and community health workforce, and enables the autonomy and ability for public health leaders to address local and regional needs.
+We've been experiencing the worst public health crisis in more than a century, impacting the lives, health, and well-being of our population.
+We have also seen an erosion in the public's trust of health advice from credible sources such as local public health agencies and governments.

+As community and public health professionals dedicated to the health and well-being of Ontarians, we will raise with the Ontario government the need for increased investments in the public health system that protects and promotes the health of our communities, supports the resiliency of the public health and community health workforce, builds trust in credible sources of science-based public health advice, and enables the autonomy and ability for public health leaders to address local and regional needs.

-Further, we call on all parties to commit to policies and strategies that prevent chronic disease, advance racial and health equity and address climate change and its impacts on health and well-being.
+We also aim to work with the Ontario government to commit to and develop policies and strategies that prevent chronic disease, advance racial and health equity and address climate change and its impacts on health and well-being.